duleorlovic/blog/_posts/2018-02-12-mikrotik-routers-winbox.md

 Logs and debug

+You can print to terminal with `:put message=hi` or to log `:log info hi` (log can be used both as /menu and :command).
 <https://wiki.mikrotik.com/wiki/Manual:System/Log>
 `:log warning "My message"` write to topic: `error`, `info` and `warning`.
 You can define topis on `/system logging` and which action to perform.
 Actions could